sher1203/File-Transfer-Using-UDP/README.md

 # File-Transfer-Using-UDP
 Created a network emulator and coded sender and receiver programs to produce an unreliable file transfer network using UDP sockets in python

+Packet discard/loss was considered here as we used UDP sockets instead of TCP sockets.
+TCP sockets allows reliable file transfer so packet loss is not taken into account in that case.
+To use the network, follow the steps as ordered.

 1) Run the nEmulator by the command `python nEmulator.py 9991 host2 9994 9993 host 3 0.0 1`

 2) Run the receiver by the command `python receiver.py host1 9993 9994 <output File>`